k9w/instructions/tmux-multitask-keep-stuff-running.md

 [![tmux4.png](img/tmux4.png)](img/tmux4.png)

-Now notice the first window (tab 0) has changed from 0:bash to 0:man, because we're using the 'man' program to read the manual for the 'ls' command.
-Notice also the asterisk (\*) is on the 0 window because that's the one we're viewing.
+Now notice the first window (tab 0) has changed from `0:bash` to `0:man`, because we're using [man(1)](https://man.openbsd.org/man) to read the manual for the `ls` command.
+Notice also the asterisk (\*) is on the `0` window because that's the one we're viewing.

-You can close out of the ls manpage by typing q for quit.
+You can close out of the ls manpage by typing `q` for quit.
 But don't do that yet.

 You can often tell when a command completes in the other window without even switching to view it.
-For instance, once the 'dnf update' finishes in the second tab '1:sudo', it'll change back to '1:bash'.
+For instance, once the `dnf update` finishes in the second tab `1:sudo`, it'll change back to `1:bash`.

 [![tmux5.png](img/tmux5.png)](img/tmux5.png)